projectcapsule/capsule/use_cases.md

 > Note that namespaces are not yet assigned to the tenant.
 > The CaaS users are free to create their namespaces in a self-service fashion
-> and without any intervent from Bill.
+> and without any intervention from Bill.

 Once the new tenant `oil-and-stracci-inc` is in place, Bill sends the login credentials to Joe along with the tenant details, for logging into the CaaS.